unrealwork/axibase-collector/jobs/smnp.md

 SNMP (Simple Network Management Protocol) is a standard internet protocol for managing devices connected to IP networks. <br>[Learn more about SNMP here.](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol "SNMP")

 ## SNMP Job Configuration
-Use the table below to fill in the fields and configure SNMP job.
+Click Create SNMP configuration to set paraters for the SMNP job Use the table below to fill in the fields correctly.

 | FIELD          | DESCRIPTION  |
 | :------------- |:-------------|